ItsY8S/capstone/docs/readme.md

 > - As an `artist`, I want to `manage my orders`, so that `I can fulfill orders on my own`.
 >   - The system will `create orders when a user checks out`.
->   - The system will `allow the user to change the status of orders`.
+>   - The system will `allow user to change the status of orders`.

+> - As an `artist`, I want to `update my store information`, so that `fans can contact me`.
+>   - The system will `allow user to edit store details including store name and contact information`.

 > - As a `customer`, I want to `view my cart`, so that I can `review my items`.
 >   - The system will `allow the user to view items in cart before checking out`.